ashleychontos/pySYD/README.md

           adsnote = {Provided by the SAO/NASA Astrophysics Data System}
     }

-Please also use our [ASCL listing](https://ui.adsabs.harvard.edu/abs/2021ascl.soft11017C/abstract) as a software citation:
+If applicable, please also use our [ASCL listing](https://ui.adsabs.harvard.edu/abs/2021ascl.soft11017C/abstract) as a software citation:

     @MISC{2021ascl.soft11017C,
            author = {{Chontos}, Ashley and {Huber}, Daniel and {Sayeed}, Maryum and {Yamsiri}, Pavadol},